Yasujirō Ozu: Legacy and style

 Ozu is probably as well known for the technical style and innovation of his films as for the narrative content.
 The style of his films is most striking in his later films, a style he had not fully developed until his post-war sound films.
 He did not conform to Hollywood conventions.
-Rather than using the typical over-the-shoulder shots in his dialogue scenes, the camera gazes on the actors directly, which has the effect of placing the viewer in the middle of the scene.
+Rather than using the typical over-the-shoulder shots in his dialogue scenes by most directors, the camera gazes on the actors directly, which has the effect of placing the viewer in the middle of the scene.
 Throughout his career, Ozu used a 50mm lens, which is usually considered to be the lens closest to human vision.

-Ozu did not use typical transitions between scenes, either.
+Ozu did not use typical transitions between scenes.
 In between scenes he would show shots of certain static objects as transitions, or use direct cuts, rather than fades or dissolves.
 Most often the static objects would be buildings, where the next indoor scene would take place.
 It was during these transitions that he would use music, which might begin at the end of one scene, progress through the static transition, and fade into the new scene.
 He rarely used non-diegetic music in any scenes other than in the transitions.
 Ozu moved the camera less and less as his career progressed, and ceased using tracking shots altogether in his colour films.
 However, David Bordwell argues that Ozu is one of the few directors to "create a systematic alternative to Hollywood continuity cinema, but he does so by changing only a few premises."